 In the traditions of Pagan and Wiccan religions, we celebrate this changing season as Imbolc, or Candlemas, which begins on January 31st, February Eve, and ends on February 2nd, a time of rebirth and healing.
 Imbolc is one of the eight Wiccan Sabbats of the Wheel of the Year, one of the four cross-quarter fire festivals.
 Brighid, the patroness of poetry and healing, is the Pagan Goddess associated with Imbolc.

 Some of the traditions are the lighting of fires, decorating with red and white symbolizing the snow and the rising sun and green for new growth.
 Candles are lit in all the rooms of the house.
 Fires places and hearths are cleaned out of ashes and fires are lit.
 Since there is still snow drifts in my backyard, the fireplace will be just fine.
-And with my new tabletop fireplace on the dining room table, I really will be just fine!

 The symbols are ewes and lambs since Imbolc is derived from a Celtic word, “oimelc”, meaning ewe’s milk.
 Many of the foods that are serves are lamb, cheese, poppyseed muffins, cakes and breads.
 Dishes are seasoned with bay leaves and dried basil.

 In rural places where farming is still a way of life, ploughs are decorated with flowers and then doused with whiskey.
 I know most of us have better things to do with whiskey.
 Sometimes the plough is dragged from door to door by costumed children asking for food and money, a kind of wintry “trick or treat”.
 Some traditional gifts, if your going to a friends house to celebrate, are garden tools, seeds and bulbs.